Wild Birds and Bees Subic

 I did a quick Google search and it appears this is a secondary swarm protecting a new virgin queen and will fly off when they find a more suitable protected area to nurture their queen.

-evenings, so I hope they don't freak out and decide we are a threat!
+It's so close to the balcony where we hang out in the early mornings and evenings, so I hope they don't freak out and decide we are a threat!
 Although this is exciting, and something I have only seen in nature shows on TV, it's a little disconcerting to have that many bees so close.
 We are just going to keep an eye on them to see if they move on as suggested by my little research on the web.
 (They did move on.)

 Last week while at my desk, I spotted another interesting bird, a Luzon Horn bill!
 It's the very first wild horn bill I have ever seen, I found this so very exciting!